fbpx

 • Marketing platforms.
 Tools like Google Analytics hold marketing campaign data and customer engagement statistics.
 This information is instrumental not only for finding high ROI marketing strategies, but also for optimizing them via A/B testing.

 • Cloud storage services: Collaborative platforms are often used for storing internal documents.
 However, data can easily become siloed if some departments have access to repositories that others don’t, for example.
+Even so, it’s essential to understand data management on the cloud.
+This can be done by gaining knowledge from certification studies, such as DP-203 Exam Dumps.
+This knowledge will help you in creating more efficient data storage solutions.

 • Social media: Customer feedback and interaction data is also present on platforms like Facebook or Instagram— whether you manually respond to queries or use social media automation.
 This is often the most up-to-date source of information on everything from your new product launches to customer complaints.